surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/cliFunctionalTest/TC-SRV-0022.case.md

 ---
 FII: "TC-SRV-0022"
 groupId: "GRP-0001"
-title: "Verify CLI logging when system cannot write logs"
+title: "Validate - missing UDI configuration scenario"
 created_by: "arun-ramanan@netspective.in"
-created_at: "2025-10-21"
+created_at: "2025-10-31"
 test_type: "Automation"
-tags: ["Log Outputs"]
+tags: ["udi", "cli", "error-handling"]
-priority: "Critical"
+priority: "Medium"
 test_cycles: ["1.0"]
-scenario_type: "miserable path"
+scenario_type: "unhappy path"
 ---

 ### Description

-- Check CLI behavior when log directory permissions prevent writing logs.

-### Preconditions

-- CLI installed.
-- Log directory permissions restricted.
+- Validate that the CLI displays an appropriate error when UDI configuration is missing or invalid.

 ### Test Steps

-1. Open terminal.
-2. Restrict write permissions on log directory.
-3. Run any CLI command.
-4. Observe CLI behavior and logs (if any).
-5. Close terminal.
+1. Temporarily remove or unset the UDI configuration file or environment variable.
+2. Run the command `surveilr udi connect`.
+3. Observe the console output.

 ### Expected Result

-- CLI gracefully reports logging failure without crashing.
-- System logs indicate inability to write logs.
+- The CLI displays an error message such as “configuration missing or invalid” and halts connection attempts gracefully.